Ricky-Henson/HyperledgerApp/first-network/addHosp3/README.md

 ./addHosp3.sh up
 ```

-If you used `network.sh` to create a channel other than the default `hospitalchannel`, you need pass that name to the `addHosp3.sh` script.
+If you used `network.sh` to create a channel other than the default `officechannel`, you need pass that name to the `addHosp3.sh` script.

 ```
 ./network.sh up createChannel -c channel1
 cd addHosp3